Stanford Graduate School of Business Business School Guide

 "Spanish-speaking world by ESAN Graduate School of Business in Peru, South America, under the direction of the Stanford Graduate School of Business, United States.
 Sponsored..."

-Article title : Stanford Doerr School of Sustainability
+Article title : Stanford University student housing

 The Stanford Graduate School of Business (GSB) is the graduate business school of Stanford University in Stanford, California.
 The GSB offers a two-year, full-time MBA program that is consistently ranked among the top business programs in the world.
 The program is designed to provide students with a broad understanding of business concepts and practices, as well as the analytical and leadership skills needed to excel in a variety of careers.